SolidRun/systemid-updater/README.md

 `./systemID_updater -iw`

-you can then use the check command to see the entire and verbose to actually see the structure on the eeprom
+You can then use the check command to see the entire and verbose to actually see the structure on the eeprom

 ```
 ./systemID_updater -cv